 Fixed-term contracts last for a certain length of time.
 Zero-hours contracts are usually for ‘piece work’ or ‘on-call’ work, such as interpreters.
 Learn more about contracts in the UK here.

 A Professional Employment Organization (PEO), such as NNRoad, can guide you through the contract types and stages to ensure you are compliant even if you don’t have an entity in the UK.

 An employment service company in the UK can guide you through time-off and keep track of leave management for your employees in the UK.

 Time-off for family and dependents in the UK is also included and employees are allowed time off to deal with an emergency involving a dependent.
 A dependent could be a spouse, partner, child, grandchild, parent, or someone who depends on you for care.

 Employees are allowed a reasonable amount of time off to deal with the emergency, but there’s no set amount of time as it depends on the situation.
 There are no limits on how many times one can take time off for dependents.

 Hiring employees in the UK does not have to be difficult.
-If you are interested in bringing your business into the UK market, check out NNRoad’s United Kingdom Country Guide to learn more about UK business culture and market expansion options.
+If you are interested in bringing your business into the UK market, check out NNRoad’s United Kingdom PEO Guide to learn more about UK employment and market expansion options.